A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 Why you'll love this dessert

 This simple, no-bake lemon icebox pie recipe comes together easily because the crust is quick to make by hand.
-(And those who are really pressed for time could also use a store-bought cookie crust.)
+Instead of the graham cracker crust found in many icebox pies, this one has a vanilla cookie crust—that vanilla flavor is perfect with the lemony filling.
+(If you're really pressed for time you can also use a store-bought cookie crust.)

-Unlike other pie recipes out there, this is a lemon icebox pie without eggs in the filling.
+Unlike other lemon pie recipes out there, this is an icebox lemon pie made without eggs in the filling.
 Instead, lemon instant pudding is the easy filling.
+It's topped with homemade whipped cream that has a subtle lavender flavor—and a sprinkle of fresh lemon zest.

 The only lengthy part is the time the icebox pie needs to chill, which is a few hours or overnight.
 However, that is exactly what makes this a perfect make-ahead dessert.

-In our house, this dessert really impressed all the hungry fans.
+In our house, this old-fashioned dessert really impresses all the hungry fans.
 It's simple, but it has a vibrant flavor and really feels extra special.

 See more no-bake icebox cakes and desserts here!